The Confident Eater

 If recipes get more views does this mean they are more helpful in resolving fussy eating?

-1. Personal preference – If you asked me which is the most valuable, I would say the blogs every time.
+1. Personal preference – If you asked me which is the most valuable, I would say blogs every time.
 There would be some bias in that though as I love to both write and read and I know that’s not everyone’s comfy space 😊

 From an experience perspective though, I know that if you are just beginning your push to resolve fussy eating, the most important things to do are not focused on what foods to serve.

-That would never be where I’d start if I was working with a family to help improve eating.
+That’s not where I’d start if I was working with a family to help improve eating.

 Are great recipes the answer to fussy eating?, Judith Yeabsley|Fussy Eating NZ, recipe reading, #AreGreatRecipesTheAnswerToFussyEating, # AreGreatRecipesTheAnswerToPickyEating, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters